 When it comes to protecting your financial security, you can never be too safe.
-The reality is, financial fraud isn’t preventable – but there are always steps you can take to minimize your risk.
+The reality is that financial fraud isn’t completely preventable—but there are ways of protecting yourself from credit card fraud and forms of identity theft to minimize your risk.
 In this article, we’re going to share a handful of best practices you can use to protect your personal information from financial scams and identity thieves.

 Logging in to your bank account daily is the fastest way to notice any suspicious or unauthorized financial activity.
-Carve 5 – 10 minutes out of your day to monitor your accounts and keep a close eye on your balances, and don’t only look for sizeable withdrawals, either.
+Carve 5 to 10 minutes out of your day to review your credit card statements and bank accounts to keep a close eye on your balances, and don’t only look for sizeable withdrawals.
 Sometimes a scammer may make small purchases to see what they can get away with.

-Pro-tip: It’s a smart decision to enable online banking alerts and card controls that notify you of any transactions made using your account.
+Pro-tip: It’s smart to enable online banking alerts and card controls that notify you of any transactions made using your account.
 This way, you can immediately spot if someone else is using your account to make unauthorized charges.
+If you need to report lost or stolen cards, think you’re a victim of credit card theft, have discovered a fraudulent charge, or are experiencing an account takeover from an unauthorized individual, contact your credit card issuer immediately.

-If a scammer gets their hands on personally identifiable information like your name, Social Security number, or bank account number, they may try to open credit card or loan accounts under your name.
-Just like your bank account, it’s wise to check your credit reports regularly so you can identify suspicious financial activity before it gets out of control.
+If a scammer gets their hands on personal information like your name, Social Security number, or bank account numbers, they may try to open credit card or loan accounts under your name.
+Just like your bank account, it’s wise to check your credit reports regularly so you can identify suspicious or fraudulent activity before it gets out of control.

 Whether you’re purchasing an item online, applying for a financial product, or signing up for a service, it’s always worthwhile to make sure the company you’re dealing with is legitimate.
 Look up reviews on sites like the Better Business Bureau or Trustpilot for confirmation that who you’re doing business with is safe and reputable.

-According to the FBI, phishing is the most common type of cybercrime – and with incidents doubling in frequency from 2019 to 2020, there’s no sign of it slowing down.
-Phishing emails usually look like they’re from a company you know or trust, like your bank, lender, or an online store where you shop – and that’s what makes them so effective.
+According to the FBI, phishing is the most common type of cybercrime—and with incidents multiplying in frequency from year to year, there’s no sign of it slowing down.
+Phishing emails usually look like they’re from a company you know or trust, like your bank, lender, or an online store where you shop—and that’s what makes them so effective.

 If you get an email or text message that asks you to open an attachment, click a link, or send over your personal financial information, think twice before you engage with it.
 If it’s from a company you’re involved with and you think it could be legitimate, it’s worth contacting the company using their official phone number and asking them about it.
 They’ll be able to confirm or deny if it came from them.